Ganya04/PwC-Switzerland-Power-BI-Job-Simulation-on-Forage-/README.md

 #### Key Focus Areas:
 - Understand and visualize customer retention trends in the telecom industry.
-- Identify high-risk customers to proactively mitigate contract termination.
+- Identify high-risk customers to mitigate contract termination proactively.
-- Provide a self-explanatory dashboard that can guide strategic decisions and reduce customer churn.
+- Provide a self-explanatory dashboard to guide strategic decisions and reduce customer churn.

 #### Notes:
 - Current retention efforts are reactionary, targeting customers only after termination.